-Immunization not only a preventive measure to prevent transmission of disease, but also the baby's health investment in the future.
-Want proof?
+Immunization not only a preventive measure to prevent transmission of disease, but

 Anyone would know the immunization.
 In fact, probably most of us have never been immunized when we were kids.